CellEight/Brain-MRI-Classifer/README.md

 # Brain-MRI-Classifer
-This Jupyter notebook uses the fastai library and Resnet50 on this [https://www.kaggle.com/hasimdev/brain-mri-dataset](https://www.kaggle.com/hasimdev/brain-mri-dataset) publicly available kaggle dataset to train a model capable of recognizing MRI scans of pathological brains from those of healthy individuals.
+This Jupyter notebook uses the fastai library and Resnet50 on this [https://www.kaggle.com/hasimdev/brain-mri-dataset](https://www.kaggle.com/hasimdev/brain-mri-dataset) publicly available kaggle dataset to train a model capable of recognizing MRI scans of pathological brains from those of healthy individuals.\n
 ![Example MRI](example.jpg)